 the 2018 induction ceremony dates are:

 7th Grade Induction Ceremony Rehearsal - May 23, 2018 - 2:20 - 3:30

 7th Grade Induction Ceremony - May 30, 2018 - 2:30 - 3:30 (parents invited)

 The NJHS pin

-The NJHS pin is the symbolic representation of that member’s fulfillment of all of the requirements of the Rocky Run Chapter and the National Organization.
+The NJHS pin is the symbolic representation of that member’s fulfillment of all of the requirements of the Franklin Chapter and the National Organization.
 Receipt of this pin at the annual Pinning Ceremony is an important milestone for the student as it further shows that the student carried through in their commitments to themselves, their school, and community.

 NJHS versus the National Honor Society (NHS)